Financial Aid

 Notification

 The Office of Financial Aid will notify all students who fail to maintain satisfactory academic progress.
-Students will be notified of their SAP status by mail and university email.
+Students will be notified of their SAP status by university email once the Office of Financial Aid has been notified by the University Registrar that all grades have been posted and term-end processing is complete.

 Reinstatement of Financial Aid